minalsadiq/Sales_Prediction/README.md

-# Task 4 — Sales Prediction Using Python
+# Sales Prediction Using Python

 ## Overview
 This project forecasts product sales based on advertising spend